DistributedComponents/verdi-lockserv/README.md

 ```
 opam repo add coq-released https://coq.inria.fr/opam/released
 opam repo add distributedcomponents-dev http://opam-dev.distributedcomponents.net
-opam install verdi StructTact cheerios verdi-cheerios verdi-runtime cheerios-runtime ocamlbuild ocamlfind
+opam install verdi StructTact cheerios verdi-runtime cheerios-runtime ocamlbuild ocamlfind
 ```

 Then, run `./configure` in the root directory.
 This will check for the appropriate version of Coq and ensure all necessary dependencies can be located.

-By default, the script assumes that `Verdi` and `StructTact` are installed in Coq's `user-contrib` directory, but this can be overridden by setting the `Verdi_PATH` and `StructTact_PATH` environment variables.
+By default, the script assumes that `Verdi`, `StructTact`, and `Cheerios` are installed in Coq's `user-contrib` directory, but this can be overridden by setting the `Verdi_PATH`, `StructTact_PATH`, and `Cheerios_PATH` environment variables.

 Finally, run `make` in the root directory.
 This will compile the lock server definitions, check the proofs of mutual exclusion, and extract OCaml event handler code.